Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 plt.tight_layout()
 ```

-_**Figure 8.12**.
+_**Figure 8.14**.
 Static map of travel times by car and public transport using a custom classification scheme.
 Data source: Tenkanen & Toivonen 2020._

 ## Adding a basemap

-Let's now forget about separate transport network layers we used previously and add spatial context using basemaps from online sources.
+Let's now add spatial context using basemaps from online sources.
 Basemaps might feature satellite imagery or a readily visualized bacground maps displaying various essential features such as streets, administrative boundaries, water bodies and so on.
 We can use `contextily` together with `geopandas` and `matplotlib` to fetch map tiles as basemaps for our static maps.
 Bacground maps are available via `contextily` from various providers:

 ```python jupyter={"outputs_hidden": false}
 print(list(ctx.providers))